 When you look around Pinterest, Instagram, or Facebook, it’s easy to get overwhelmed by a sea of pretty planners.
-Beautiful pages filled with doodles, gorgeous lettering, and intricate layouts can be found in every corner of the planner community.
+Beautiful pages filled with bullet journal doodles, gorgeous lettering, and intricate layouts can be found in every corner of the planner community.
 Some people look at these pretty planners and scoff, saying that no one who is truly busy could possibly spend so much time on such a frivolity.
 Others look on with envy, thinking that such lovely designs are beyond reach.
 Well, I’d like to challenge that.
 As someone who does spend lots of time beautifying my planner, I can offer some insight that might help explain what this artsy planning thing is all about and why it can actually be beneficial for you.

 A Little History

 Before we begin, I want to explain myself a little bit.
 I have always struggled with procrastination.
 Throughout school, I tried a million different approaches to planning – pre-printed planners, scattered notebooks for every possible thing, Post-It notes, apps… nothing worked.
 I still struggled and I felt hopeless.
 It was a horribly frustrating place to be.

 During that same time of my life, I also was an avid art student.
 Shortly after graduating high school, however, I dropped art as a hobby.
 I suddenly felt unsure of myself and I was afraid of making bad art.
 Mostly, though, it was an enormous guilt any time I tried to make art because I felt like I should be doing something else, something more adult.
 This mentality and fear led me to abandoning art for years.